 – Severe Storms – If your windows survived a severe storm, they are most probably damaged.
 Even the windows with the highest quality break when faced with extreme weather conditions.
 This is because, quality windows do their best to protect your home from the storm, giving all their strengths and literally sacrificing themselves.

 – Cracks & Leaks – Another situation which indicated immediate window replacement is having cracks, leaks, mold, and rot.
 Especially in wooden windows, these culprits can do severe damage to the window and insulation quality.
-If you notice some of these signs, schedule free consultations and check if your windows need repair or replacement.
+If you notice some of these signs, schedule free consultations with a windows and doors company and check if your windows need repair or replacement.

 Age & Durability